-Environmental wellness involves considering the interactions between your environment, your community, and yourself.
-The environment includes not only the natural environment but also your social environment.
+Environmental wellness involves recognizing the interactions between your environment, your community, and yourself.

 How to enhance your environmental wellness:

-- Create environments that support well-being at every opportunity (e.g., when you're hosting a party).
+- Cultivate environments that support well-being at every opportunity (e.g., when you're hosting a party).

 - Call out disrespectful or harassing behaviors and comments that create a negative social environment.